-- It can be used as a guide for drawing rooms similarly to background images with the added benefit of being snapped to - It can have rooms extracted from it similarly to 3D imported geometry as described above.
+- It can be used as a guide for drawing rooms similarly to background images, except that drawing tools can snap to 2D CAD data. - It can have rooms extracted from it similarly to 3D imported geometry as described above.

 To sketch the rooms using the built in drawing tools, refer to Section 3.2.